yanggautier/exploradome_tangram/README.md

 8. Choose any link to download via terminal or jupyter notebook

-For our  training dataset we did five times different Augmentation Options to obtain more images.
+For our  training  dataset, to obtain more images, we performed different augmentation options randomly applied to images  .
 - Flip (vertical and horizontal)
 - 90° rotate (counter, clockwise, upside, down)
-- rotation 45°
+- rotation every 5° up to 45°
-- Crop : 35% and 20%
+- Crop : 20%
-- Brightness : 45% and 20%
+- Brightness : 5% and 10%
-- Exposure: 15% and 7%
+- Exposure: 12% and 25%
-- Blur : 1.25px and 3.75 px
+- Blur : 3px and 1.25px
 - Noise: 5px and 2px
-- Crop: 20%, Rotation: 15°, Brightness: 25%: Exposure: 25%, Blur: 2px, Noise: 5px

 For our  test dataset we did simple different Augmentation Options to obtain more images.
 - Flip (vertical and horizontal)
 - 90° rotate (counter, clockwise, upside, down)
-- rotation 5°
+- rotation 5°, 15° and 30%
-- Exposure: 15% and 7%
+- Brightness : 5% and 10%

 ### Dataset after data augmentation :
-3016 images :
+3503 images in total:

-- 2527 images for the training dataset (~ 83%)
+- 2796 images for the training dataset (~ 80%)
-- 489 images for the test dataset (~ 17%)
+- 707 images for the test dataset (~ 20%)

 <p><img src="data/helpers/train_list.png"><img src="data/helpers/train_augmented.png"></p>
 <p><img src="data/helpers/test_list.png"><img src="data/helpers/test_augmented.png"></p>